TN 284 (08-26)

 If the case has an activeSSI claim system pending file, process the actions on the SSI claim system using the VETERANS AFFAIRS PAYMENT page.

-For information on the Veterans Affairs Payment page, see MS INTRANETSSI 014.052.
+For information on the Veterans Affairs Payment page, see MS 08114.052.

-NOTE: To input VA educational benefits on the SSI claim system from the VETERANS AFFAIRS PAYMENT page drop-down list, select EDUCATIONAL BENEFITS payment “TYPE.”
+NOTE: To input VA educational benefits on the SSI claim system from the VETERANS AFFAIRS PAYMENT page drop-down list, select EDUCATIONAL BENEFITS payment TYPE.

 b.
 Apportionment not involved

 Do not input the absent dependent spouse's portion as VA income.
-If the absent dependent spouse’s portion has already posted to the SSR, terminate the income retroactively to payments received on or after of November 17, 1994.
+If the absent dependent spouses portion has already posted to the SSR, terminate the income retroactively to payments received on or after of November 17, 1994.

-For rules of administrative finality information, see SI 04070.000; and
+For instructions about administrative finality information, see SI 04070.000; and

 • The dependent spouse no longer receives VA apportionment benefits.